shengjiex98/write-everyday/notes/computer-setup/pc-troubleshoot.md

 *Louqe Ghost S1* has standoffs that are too small and won't support certain motherboards correctly =_= (fixed in Mk III)

+If the *graphics card* is not properly seated in the PCIE slot there could be random black screens with `dwm.exe` crushing (evident by EventID 1000 in Event Viewer).
+Reseating the graphics card might solve the problem.

 ## Drivers and software

 ### AMD Processors